 Chair Rhoads explained the applicant’s proposal to construct a second floor with a deck, new septic, and rebuild the boat house with seawall repairs.
 The board has made a site visit with the applicant’s architect on July 29, 2017.

-Mr. Eggleston reviewed the application and explained that the applicant has made (added) additional information but has not changed the plans.
-The existing lot has an existing 778 sq. one story dwelling that is a two bedroom dwelling that has a low pitch(ed) shed roof.
+Mr. Eggleston reviewed the application and explained that the applicant has added additional information but has not changed the plans.
+The existing lot has an existing 778 sq. one story dwelling that is a two bedroom dwelling that has a low pitched roof.
 There is also an existing shed and a boat house structure with a dock on the shoreline.
-The applicant is proposing to add a second floor and a peaked roof to the existing low pitched roof (structure) that will provide for a bedroom and a bathroom on the second floor.
+The applicant is proposing to add a second floor and a peaked roof to the existing low pitched roof structure that will provide for a bedroom and a bathroom on the second floor.
 This will increase the height to 23.2 ft and increase the floor space to 1054 sq. ft.
-In addition a proposed 12 x 14 deck (will be added to) on the shoreline structure(s), this does not require a variance.
+In addition a proposed 12 x 14 deck will be added to shoreline structure(s), this does not require a variance.
 The boat house will be rebuilt on the same foot print.
-The current parking is on the side of the right of way and the proposal includes raising the grade so that it is level with the road and will be kept in the existing position (location).
-There is a proposed state of the art septic system being designed by a septic engineer and is in review of (being reviewed by) of the Onondaga Health Department.
-Drainage concerns and a proposal of replacing (relocating) the shed on (to) the south side which will allow a swale to be place(d) on the property line that will be lined with rocks and will improve erosion.
-The variance(s) is requested (are) to develop a lot of (less than) 20, 000 sq ft.(,) the square footage of the living space which is less than 200 sq. ft of increase, as well as increasing the height of the building.
+The current parking is on the side of the right of way and the proposal includes raising the grade so that it is level with the road and will be kept in the existing location.
+There is a proposed state of the art septic system being designed by a septic engineer and is being reviewed by the Onondaga Health Department.
+Drainage concerns and a proposal of relocating the shed to the south side which will allow a swale to be placed on the property line that will be lined with rocks and will improve erosion.
+The variances requested are to develop a lot of less than 20, 000 sq ft., the square footage of the living space which is less than 200 sq. ft of increase, as well as increasing the height of the building.
 Bob Eggleston, asked if the board had any additional questions pertaining to the application.

 Chair Rhoads asked if this would be considered redevelopment and Architect Eggleston affirmed that this would be considered redevelopment and that the applicant will be paying into the fund at a rate of $500.00.